-Next, instantiating the carrier Dom to be a semilattice, adding axioms stating monotonicity for the elements in Fun, and pairing generic terms with constant terms or variable terms, we formalized definite inequalities, as well as CSP's as sets of definite inequalities, and what is a (maximal) solution.
+Next, instantiating the carrier CRR to be a semilattice, adding axioms stating monotonicity for the elements in Fun, and pairing generic terms with constant terms or variable terms, we formalized definite inequalities, as well as CSP's as sets of definite inequalities, and what is a (maximal) solution.

-Our specs for transfer functions define a sort for them, and an apply operation to apply them to the JVM semilattice points.
+Our specs for transfer functions define a sort for them, and an APPLY operation to apply them to the JVM semilattice points.
 To avoid lengthy and repetitive definitions, we defined them as suitable compositions of some auxiliary functions.
-For instance, we defined a function which pops the top elements of a JVM stack semilattice point if they satisfy a "pattern" (e.g., the top two elements being both integers), and returns \bot otherwise.
-Here is an excerpt:
+For instance, we defined a function pop-match which pops the top element of a JVM stack semilattice point if it "matches" a specified type (e.g., if it is an integer), and returns \perp (bottom) otherwise.
+Here is an excerpt3: